Service terms for pilotage

 4 PILOTAGE SERVICE AVAILABILITY

 Pilotage services are provided 24 hours a day on every day of the year.
 The level of the service is measured by the waiting time for the pilot service.
-In the coastal waters the waiting time is max three (3) hours and in the Saimaa waterways six (6) hours.
+In the coastal waters, the waiting time is max three (3) hours and in the Saimaa waterways six (6) hours.

-Finnpilot’s pilot dispatch areas are as follows:
+Finnpilot’s Pilot Dispatch Areas are geographically as follows:

-1. Bothnia
+1. Bay of Bothnia

 3. Archipelago Sea